RainWangjie/today-electron/README.md

 ## Components

-I have written some components for this project, include:
+I have written some components for this project, including:

 * Calendar
 * ContextMenu